JK-SHIN-PG/OnReviewServImprovement/Readme.md

 If you want to implement this framework for your review datasets (star rating is required), Modify `CustomizedPreprocessor` in `/src/preprocessors.py` and `CUSTDATA_PATH` in `Params.yaml`.

 ## [1] Review data preprocessing and service feature identification
+- Execution list
+  * Text preprocessing
+  * LDA Topic modeling

+Running the code below generates preprocessed datasets in `/Results` folder and a `summary.txt` and report with a words-topic list for each combination of candidates in each folder in `/Results/[1]LDA/`.
 ```bash
 python identifyServiceFeatures.py --yaml="Params"
 ```

-After running the code, we have to interpret the results of LDA and name each topics.
+Referring to the `summary.txt` and words-topic list in `report.txt`, choose the best results of LDA topic modeling and name each topic.
-You have to enter the name of each topic in `TopicList` in `yaml`file
+Then, Enter the name of each topic in `TopicList` in `yaml`file

 ## [2~3] Global importance estimation using optimal prediction model
+- Execution list
+  * Preparing the datasets for training (creating review-feature matrix and spliting datasets)
+  * K cross validation for hyper-parameter tuning and finding optimal prediction model
+  * Estimation of global importance of service features
+  * Importance Performance Analysis (plot)

+Running the code below generates `report.txt` that record the performance of each model in `/[2]ML` and save the plot for Importance Performance Analysis (IPA) in `[3]IPA` folder.
 ```bash
 python estimateImportance.py --yaml="Params"
 ```